lukcic/devops/AWS/SysAdmin/StorageAdvanced.md

 Order is not important.
 It's speeding up transfers.
 Mac 10 000 parts.
 If some failures, only failed parts are re-uploaded.
 Lifecycle policy can be used to automate old parts deletion on unfinished upload.
 Upload can be done only using CLI or SDK.
 After all parts are uploaded, `Complete request` must be sent to pack parts together.

-### S3 transfer acceleration
-Use internal AWS network (EDGE locations), so only part of traffic is transferred using Internet.
-Compatible with multi-part upload.

-S3 Byte-Range Fetches - GETs requests only part of file - resilience of download failures, can be used to retrieve only part of data.

 ### S3 Select & Glacier Select

 Server side filtering (simple SQL statements) for download only needed files - cheaper and faster.